What Grinding Noise Means When You’re Accelerating

 Your car’s transmission is responsible for controlling the amount of power transferred from the engine to each wheel.

-If your wheels and your engine are not in sync (hence the grinding), this can cause significant damage to your transmission.
+If your wheels and your engine are working at different speeds (hence the grinding), this can cause significant damage to your transmission.
 You may notice this grinding during acceleration or just when your car is in a specific gear.

-Unfortunately, if you’re noticing grinding and the problem turns out to be the transmission, you’re past the point of fixing it—it will likely need replacing.
+The solution: Unfortunately, if you’re noticing grinding that’s caused by transmission problems, you’re past the point of fixing it—it will likely need replacing.

-Though we all like to be self-sufficient, do not attempt to fix or replace your transmission yourself.
-Transmissions are complex, intricate machines and should be repaired or replaced by professionals only.
+Do not attempt transmission repairs or replacements yourself.
+Transmissions are complex, intricate machines and should be handled by professionals only.

 The differential is the part of your car’s drivetrain that allows your wheels to rotate at various speeds by taking power from the engine and delivering it to each wheel.

-Grinding or whirring sounds can mean the internal gears of your car’s differential system are worn out, and thus not working as intended.
+The problem: Grinding or whirring sounds can mean the internal gears of your car’s differential system are worn out.
 You’ll likely notice it when speeding up or turning your vehicle.

 A bad wheel bearing